ryanmcnally93/footballProject/README.md

 [//]: # (<img src="" width="50%" alt="Java Swing" style="display: inherit; ">)

-- I used JLabels for headers and names/scores, with JButtons used alongside mouse and key listeners.
+- I used JLabels for headers and names/scores, including customized JLabel's with a circle round the letter for the 'C' captain label.
+I also used both normal and customized JButtons with mouse and key listeners for navigation.

 [//]: # (<img src="" width="50%" alt="Java Swing" style="display: inherit; ">)

+- One issue I didn't resolve was the resizing of the window and its elements.
+This was extremely difficult as when I wanted to restrict the height of the window, it altered the width, and vice versa.
+I struggled even when using online AI tools such as ChatGPT.
+  - I decided to keep the window one size throughout, leaving the door open for responsive design in the future should I decide this game will be played on multiple devices.

-### Cards & Navigation
+#### Cards & Navigation

 - I learned using CardLayout with JPanels was a great way of switching through pages and keeping or moving content across too.